 - Skills and abilities related to maintenance (even if you never applied them to fixing a boat)

-- Special skills and talents: Not a requirement, but definitely a plus.
-Do you play music, paint, perform, build, carve, forge or anything else like that?
-We like to have musicians on board for example.
+- Special skills and talents : Do you play music, paint, perform, build, carve, forge or anything else like that?
+We like to have musicians on board for example and really enjoy an artistic streak on board.
 Being on the boat is a good time to get creative, and it is more rewarding that spending all your free time watching TV series on a laptop.
-Just tell us where you sit on that.

 You are still reading?
-Well, good for you, here is the email address:
+Well, good for you, here is the email address : [email protected]

-We also have a facebook account for the boat, and you can try to find it by looking for ketchkaraka.
-I am not very serious about keeping it up to date but there are a lot of recent photos on it, especially from crew and friends.
-One thing about this though, I don’t accept just anybody as “facebook friend” so if you send me a request please send me a little message as well, to let me know who you are.
+We also have a Facebook account for the boat, and you can find it by looking for “Ketch Karaka”.
+One thing about this though, we don’t accept just anybody as “Facebook friend” so if you send us a request please send us a little message as well, to let us know who you are.